 The Neuroleadership Institute hosted a symposium last year in which leading experts on sleep talked about the Leadership Lockdown Syndrome.
 According to the researchers, our brains need three things to function properly: moderate stress, good sleep and positive affect (mood).
 They are inter-related of course.
 Poor sleep affects stress and mood.
 Stress and mood affects sleep.
 And so on…it’s all connected.
 When leaders (or anyone) experiences high stress, poor sleep and low mood well then it’s ‘bye bye thinking capacity and hello brain freeze’.
 A performance showstopper indeed!
 Leaders take note.
 And really anyone who is interested in performing optimally should take this seriously as well.

 How much sleep do we need?
 Individuals may vary but experts say adults still need an average of 7-9 hours a night.
-That may seem like a lot – but that’s what the research says (read more about some research here).

 How many hours are you getting?
 For myself, I know there is nothing like a great night sleep.
 I can conquer the world when I’ve had my ample dose of great zzzz’s.
 I’m more creative, resilient, optimistic, energetic.
 And I have more discipline.
 When I don’t sleep well — especially if this is happening frequently, I find I’m operating on half a battery.
 And everything suffers: my mood (mojo), thinking, resilience, creativity, etc. I am even clumsier!